JimmyLonely/Polly/README.md

 # Polly
-The repository is for my friend polly
+The repository is for Polly